lschenc41/PID_GameBoy/README.md

 **WARNING!
 This is a work in progress.
 Please pardon our dust XD**

 Liam we sohould staret a loog heer
+###CAD
+We decided to start this first

+basically, bob found a model

 ###Code Planning